BioMemPhys-FAU/domhmm/docs/source/post-analysis.rst

 .. note::

-    Each arrays are in ``numpy.array`` format.
+    Each array is in ``numpy.array`` format.

 .. note::
-    Parameters array (second array) is keep in order of ``[[apl_1, scc_1_1, scc_1_2],[apl_2, scc_2_1, scc_2_2], ...]``. (apl = Area per Lipid, scc__x= Scc Order Parameter of tail x )
+    Parameters array (second array) is kept in order of ``[[apl_1, scc_1_1, scc_1_2],[apl_2, scc_2_1, scc_2_2], ...]``. (apl = Area per Lipid, scc__x= Scc Order Parameter of tail x )

 .. note::
-    Leaflet assignment array (third array) is consists of 0s and 1s where 0 means upper leaflet and 1 means lower leaflet.
-Rows are represents residues which are in some order with residue ids from first array and columns are represents frames.
+    The leaflet assignment array (third array) consists of 0s and 1s where 0 means exoplasmic leaflet and 1 means endoplasmic leaflet.
+Rows represent residues which are in some order with residue IDs from the first array and columns represent frames.

 .. note::
-    Names of lipids and sterols are same names that user gave in tails and heads parameters.
+    Names of lipids and sterols are the same names that users gave in tails and heads parameters.

 Result Saving
 ---------------
-User can save and reload model's itself or required data via `pickle`_.
+Users can save and reload the model itself or required data via `pickle`_.

 .. code-block::

-    # Model's itself or required result sections can be save via pickle
+    # Model itself or result section can be saved via pickle
     with open('DomHMM_model.pickle', 'wb') as file:
         pickle.dump(model, file)